Sep 05, 2021

 We try, or at least I try to explain everything with my head, with reason and logic.
 But to understand the deepest mysteries of the Universe we need a different tool: our hearts and our souls.
 Yes, it sounds cheesy, but I realized that what this woman is looking for is not the Big Bang, it is the greatest mystery of all: God.

-The original and print options can be acquired through this link.
+The original and print options can be found on this link.

 Let me know if you are interested in the original and we can arrange a video call or an in person meeting so you can see it in more detail and discuss shipping options.
 Contact me